sf-wdi-26/modules/w08/d04/m2-websockets/readme.md

 #### Client Side

 Now that's the server side sorted, now let's do the client.
-Open up our `index.ejs` and add two things - first thing is to include our socket.io library in the header:
+Open up our `index.hbs` and add two things - first thing is to include our socket.io library in the header:

 ```html
  <script type="text/javascript" src="/socket.io/socket.io.js"></script>